jshaffstall/anvil-practices/data-binding-tips.md

 ## React to length of multi-table links

 There are times when I want a multi table link to appear as text based on whether there are links or not.
-I use something like this in the text data binding:
+I use something like this in the text data binding for a label placed into that column in the template:

 ```
 "Yes" if self.item['mysteries'] and len(self.item['mysteries']) > 0 else "No"